DUKE UNIVERSITY MEDICAL CENTER

 Board certification in anatomic and/or clinical pathology, subspecialty training in hematopathology, flow cytometry and molecular diagnostics, and eligibility for licensure in the State of North Carolina are required.
 Salary is based upon background and experience.

 Located in the beautiful geographical region of the nation, Duke University Medical Center is one of the leading medical research and teaching institutions.
-Durham/Chapel Hill, NC is a growing cosmopolitan area with a population exceeding 1.6 million, diverse entertainment, excellent schools, decent atmosphere, and extensive access to outdoor landscape and ocean activities.
+Durham/Chapel Hill, NC is a growing cosmopolitan area with a population exceeding 1.2 million, diverse entertainment, excellent schools, decent atmosphere, and extensive access to outdoor landscape, hiking and ocean activities.

-Interested candidates with strong clinical and translational research skills should submit curriculum vitae and three letters of reference to:
+Interested candidates with strong clinical and translational research skills should submit curriculum vitae and three letters of reference via Duke University Portal System.

-Duke University Medical Center and Duke Cancer Institute
+Duke University Medical Center Duke University Cancer Institute Durham, NC 27710

 Duke University and Medical Center are affirmative action and equal opportunity employers.